nemisig/nemisig2020/docs/index.md

 **Lunch**

-Noon to 1pm -- Food and conversation
+Noon to 1pm -- Food (provided) and conversation

 **Afternoon Schedule**